 What is an urban hike?

 An urban hike is just like a mountain hike, but in the city.
 You can walk, run, skip, dance or move through the hike however you want.
 It’s your hike and you’re in the outdoors with trees, grass, birds, squirrels, lakes, creeks, buildings, billboards, benches, cars, bicyclists, and life.
 The goal is to be outside and recognize that all of these inanimate objects exist without judgment.
 They exist simply because they do.
-The beauty of an urban hike is there are no rules.
+The beauty of urban trekking is that there are no rules..
 You can think about whatever you want, you can meditate, you can listen to music, talk on the phone, laugh, cry, yell (maybe be careful with this one) or sing.
 It is your hike and your time.
 Give yourself a brain break and let the outdoors do what it does best.
 Exist.

 Our favorite Urban Hikes around the Denver Metro Area: